boazsegev/plezi/docs/routes.md

 Using inline parameters, it's possible to achive great flexability with the same route, allowing our code to be better organized.
 This is especially helpful when expecting data to be received using AJAX or when creating an accessible API for native apps to utilize.

-It should be noted, that since a parameter matches against the whole of the pattern, parenthesis shouldn't be used and could cause parsing errors.
+It should be noted, when using parameters matching a specific pattern, that since a parameter matches against the whole of the pattern, parenthesis within the shouldn't be used and could lead to parsing errors.

 ### Re-Write Routes